bbean86/super_serial/README.md

 end
 ```

 The first parameter supplied dictates the column the serialized data will be stored in.
 The remaining key-value pairs indicate the name and default value of the data you want to serialize.
-Underneath the hood, it serializes an OpenStruct in the features column on SuperHero.
+Under the hood, it serializes an OpenStruct in the features column on SuperHero.
 It then defines accessor methods for each key-value pair, or "entry".

 ```
 superman = SuperHero.create